riganti/dotvvm-docs/Pages/upgrading-from-older-versions/from-1-1-to-2-0.md

                             // call next postback handler
                             callback().then(resolve, reject);
                         } else {
-                            // signalize that the postback was cancelled reject({type: "handler", handler: this, message: "The postback was aborted by user."});
+                            // signalize that the postback was canceled reject({type: "handler", handler: this, message: "The postback was aborted by user."});
                         }
                     });